SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 ```
 bundle exec rails db:seed
 ```
-Alternatively if you're using docker you can execute the command above straight from the taxonworks directory using docker-compose:
+Alternatively if you're using Docker you can execute the command above straight from the TaxonWorks directory using `docker-compose`:
 ```
 docker-compose exec app bundle exec rails db:seed
 ```
 This creates an admin and a non-admin user, which are admin@example.com and user@example.com respectively, both with password `taxonworks`.

-## Scaffolding a new Model
+## Scaffolding a new model

 _This is not a comprehensive list for adding a new model, but rather some point by point reminders._